patriciaacw/CIS-4120-Tonify/README.md

 - Verify your API key is correctly exported in the terminal: `echo $OPENAI_API_KEY`
 - Ensure you have credits available in your OpenAI account
 - Check that the API key has the correct permissions
-- Remember to export the key in each new terminal session
+- Remember to export the key in each new terminal session before running `node server.js`
+### Backend server errors
+- Make sure you exported the OpenAI API key before running `node server.js`
+- Check that the server is running (you should see a message like "Server running on port 3001")
+- Ensure the port isn't already in use by another application
 ### Development server won't start
 - Delete `node_modules` and reinstall: `rm -rf node_modules && npm install`
 - Clear npm cache: `npm cache clean --force`